deanwampler/spark-scala-tutorial/Tutorial.markdown

 #### Local Mode Execution

-Actually, for local mode execution, we won't use the `spark-shell` command provided by Spark.
-Instead, we've customized the SBT `console` (Scala interpreter or "REPL") to behave in a similar way.
-For Hadoop execution, we'll use `spark-shell`.
+You can run this script, as described earlier, using either the `spark-shell` command in the Spark 2.2.0 distribution, or you can use the SBT `console` (Scala interpreter or "REPL"), which I've customized to behave in a similar way.
+For Hadoop, Mesos, or Kubernetes execution, you would have to use `spark-shell`; see the [Spark Documentation](https://spark.apache.org/docs/latest/index.html) for more details.

-We'll copy and paste commands from the file [Intro1-script.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/Intro1-script.scala).
+We'll copy and paste expressions from the file [Intro1-script.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/Intro1-script.scala).
+We showed above how to run it all at once.

 Open the file in your favorite editor/IDE.
 The extensive comments in this file and the subsequent files explain the API calls in detail.
 You can copy and paste the comments, too.

 > NOTE: while the file extension is `.scala`, this file is not compiled with the rest of the code, because it works like a script.
-The SBT build is configured to not compile files with names that match the pattern `*-script.scala`.
+The SBT compile step is configured to ignore files with names that match the pattern `*-script.scala`.

 To run this example, start the SBT console, e.g.,